 Hi I'm Maggie

 I'm a middle aged mom of 3, wife, daughter, granddaughter, aunt, niece, yada etc. I was a school bus driver, girl scout/boy scout leader, scrapbooker, crafter, gardener, smart mouth in a small Idaho town.
 I was surrounded by extended family and friends.
 Now, I'm still smart mouth, but I'm learning to do it in a different language on a different continent.
 Sometimes, life throws you curves.
 I ride them like a roller coaster.
-Here I am, in a sea of strangers, learning a new language, and a new culture.
+Here I am, in a sea of strangers. i have learned a new language, and a new culture.
 I'm grateful that I have my husband and my children by my side.
 I am grateful for prayer so that I can speak to my Father in Heaven.
 I am grateful for the knowledge that God loves me, listens to me, and walks beside me.
 As life gets harder and begins to test my limits, I remember all of the things I am grateful for.
 Things like toilet paper, elastic, hot dogs, sand, toothbrushes and bare toes.
-Its the silly things that keep me going.
+It's the silly things that keep me going.
 I am grateful that God gave me a sense of humor.
 Laughing keeps me moving forward.
 I am grateful for the little victories, the little joys in life.
 I am grateful for the trials that have pushed me past what I thought my limits were.
 I have learned that I can do more than I ever thought I could.
 I have learned that I can move mountains if that is the direction the Lord wants me to go.

 Why I am a Mormon